 My main interest is in computational biology, especially the applications of machine learning to biological problems.

-Currently I am working on using convolutional neural networks to identify sequence motifs that affect alternative splicing.
+I have previously worked on using convolutional neural networks to identify sequence motifs that affect alternative splicing.

 I am advised by Prof. Georg Seelig.